-This bill proposes amendments to the Code of West Virginia regarding the auditing of election precincts and the timeframe for candidates to demand recounts.
+This bill proposes amendments to the West Virginia Code regarding the auditing of election precincts and the timeframe for candidates to demand recounts after election results are declared.
 Specifically, it increases the percentage of precincts to be audited from three percent to ten percent during the election canvass, ensuring a more thorough verification of the electronically tabulated results.
-Additionally, the bill extends the period for candidates to demand a recount from 48 hours to five days following the declaration of election results, allowing candidates more time to assess the need for a recount after the manual audit is conducted.
+Additionally, the bill extends the period for candidates to demand a recount from 48 hours to five days following the declaration of results, allowing candidates more time to assess the accuracy of the election outcomes.

 Statutes affected: